 No wonder I displayed typical dyslexic symptoms throughout school.
 How I never failed a grade in twelve years of school was quite beyond me – I suppose paying careful attention, listening and having a good memory has its merits.
 Perhaps those were the hidden benefits of dyslexia, and to compensate, I’d innately developed other sensory skills.
 Ironically, I rely upon those exact skills in my consulations and therapy work today.
 Perhaps dyslexia was a blessing in disguise after all?

 Fortunately, the stressful night school stint came to an abrupt end.
-But, now I faced several months of disciplined practise to re-train and stabalise my eye movements.
+But, then I was faced several months of disciplined practise to re-train and stabalise my eye movements.
 It wasn’t easy or fun doing the daily mind-numbingly boring exercises.
 They also made me tire easily, and at times, I felt giddy too.

-Although I’d worn glasses from about 9 or 10 years old, and then contact lenses, my eyes were now undergoing very different mechanical adjustments.
-Initially I almost gave up because this was an overwhelming process.
+Although I’d worn glasses from about 9 or 10 years old, and then contact lenses as an adult, my eyes were now undergoing very different mechanical adjustments.
+Initially I almost gave up because this was an overwhelming process, and I resented it.
 But after the first reassessment, the small improvement was such that this motivated and inspired me to keep at it.

 Several months later my determination paid off – a totally new world opened up before my eyes (pun intended).
-I could finally read, write and comprehend with greater ease.
+I could finally read, write and comprehend with much greater ease.
 Magazines and books soon became my new “friends”, and I had a lot of catching up to do.

 How ironic, today, I am finally a teacher!

-As a Stress therapist and consultant, I teach clients profound and beneficial stress relief techniques that took me decades to uncover.
+As an emotional and mental health therapist, author and speaker, I teach clients profound and beneficial stress relief techniques that took me decades to uncover.
 Why?
-Not only did these help me, but having had a pretty stressful life, I certainly understand the debilitating pain and suffering stress causes people.
+Not only did these techniques help me, but having had a pretty stressful life, I certainly understand the debilitating pain and suffering anxiety and stress causes people.

-As I can attest, stress can completely destroy dreams, wishes and desires, including relationships, health and wellbeing, and the delicate work-home-life balance too.
+As I can attest, stress can completely destroy one’s dreams, wishes and desires, including relationships, health and wellbeing, and the delicate work-home-life balance too.